CENTENARY LANDSCAPING SUPPLIES

 7. WILL WE DISCLOSE PERSONAL INFORMATION OUTSIDE AUSTRALIA?

-7.1 We do not disclose personal information outside of Australia, aside from our website host which is located in the United States.
+7.1 We do not disclose personal information outside of Australia.

 8. HOW DO WE MANAGE YOUR CREDIT INFORMATION?